IEP Eligibility & Evaluations

 In the case of an Initial Evaluation in the state of Florida, the school district must complete the evaluation process and meet with the parent to review the report and to determine eligibility within 60 school days from the day that consent was signed.
 Once a parent makes a formal request that their child be evaluated by the school district, the school still must hold a school support team meeting with the psychologist present to determine areas of concern and as a result what evaluation measures will be used.
 It is at this meeting that the parent signs consent and the sixty-day time frame begins.

-Depending on the eligibility category that the school is suspecting the child will qualify for, Response to Intervention data must be collected over a minimum period of 12-16 weeks.
+Depending on the eligibility category that the school is suspecting the child will qualify for, Response to Intervention data must be collected.
+This data collection MUST be completed within the 60 day initial evaluation period unless the parent signs consent to extend.
 There are some exceptions to this requirement.
 Response to Intervention is a three-tiered system of research based instruction with regular data collection to determine if a student responds positively to interventions, and thus might not need specialized instruction, but rather continued interventions to close gaps.
 What is important for parents to know about RTI when it comes to eligibility is that RTI data collection CANNOT prolong the road to special education eligibility.
 Many schools have told parents that they first must collect RTI data before beginning the formal evaluation process and this is not the case.
 The two can be and should be done simultaneously.
 RTI isn’t a step before an evaluation, rather it is part of the evaluation process.
 It is not acceptable for schools to dissuade parents from making a request for a psychoeducational evaluation by telling them that RTI data must first be collected and submitted before the psychologist will administer an evaluation.

 Fast Forward!
 Sixty days have passed and it’s time to meet to determine eligibility.
 Hopefully, you are not seeing the evaluation report on the same day as the eligibility meeting.
 Parents need time to process the results of an evaluation and to make sense of the information shared and the recommendations, before being expected to purposefully participate in the development of an IEP.
 It’s best to meet with the psychologist to review your child’s results and to ask questions prior to the eligibility determination meeting.
 I would, personally, leave a minimum of a week in between.